Functional Renormalization Group Approach for Signal Detection: Introduction

-Wilson's partial integration procedure is not necessary to construct RG.
-Indeed as identified by Wegner from a reflection about reparametrization invariance, RG transformations can be viewed as a suitable change of variables between so-called "fields"; and "couplings"; \cite{Wegner,2000,bervillier2014structure}.
-In other words, and without loss of generalities, RG is a reparametrization of the partition function.
-Information theory provides a nice explanation of why RG trajectories are relevant: the RG flow corresponds to a form of entropic dynamics of field configurations, mathematically equivalent to a local application of the statistical inference with maximum entropy prescription \cite{PhysRev.106.620,PhysRev.108.171}.
+Wilson's partial integration procedure is not necessary for constructing RG.
+Indeed, as identified by Wegner through a reflection on reparametrization invariance, RG transformations can be viewed as suitable changes of variables between so-called "fields" and "couplings."
+In other words, without loss of generality, RG can be seen as a reparametrization of the partition function.
+Information theory provides a compelling explanation for why RG trajectories are relevant: the RG flow corresponds to a form of entropic dynamics of field configurations, mathematically equivalent to a local application of statistical inference using the maximum entropy principle.

-Indeed, the inference problem of recovering the microscopic distribution from the partial knowledge of the large-scale effective theory is equivalent to finding the equivalence class of microscopic distributions in its basin of attraction.
-Quantitatively, the ability to provide a clear distinction between two large-scale asymptotic states starting in two different equivalent classes depends on the property that the relevant perturbations survive or not at a large scale.
-This relevance moreover can be understood intrinsically from information theory, accordingly to a suitable notion of "distance" between states in the information geometric point of view, where state space looks like a differential manifold with metric given by the Fisher information 2-form \cite{Amari2016,Amari93}.
-In that setting, a computable measure of (relative) distinguishable is provided by the relative entropy, and the notion of equivalent class can be thought as follow: states having "distance" smaller than some working precision being said equivalents \cite{B_ny_2018,B_ny_2015,beny2014renormalisation}.
+The inference problem of recovering the microscopic distribution from partial knowledge of the large-scale effective theory is equivalent to finding the equivalence class of microscopic distributions within its basin of attraction.
+Quantitatively, the ability to clearly distinguish between two large-scale asymptotic states that start in two different equivalence classes depends on whether the relevant perturbations survive at a large scale.
+This relevance can also be understood intrinsically from the perspective of information theory, in accordance with a suitable notion of "distance" between states.
+In the information geometric framework, the state space resembles a differential manifold, with a metric given by the Fisher information 2-form.
+In this context, a computable measure of (relative) distinguishability is provided by relative entropy, and the concept of equivalence classes can be described as follows: states that have a "distance" smaller than some working precision are considered equivalent.